 Meg Shore earned her B.A. in Art History from Vassar College.
 Fluent in Italian, she is also a writer and translator, specializing in texts on Italian art and culture.
 Her numerous published book translations (under Marguerite Shore) include Artists’ Self-Portraits (Omar Calabrese, Abbeville Press), The Book of the Wind (Alessandro Nova, McGill-Queen’s University Press), Giuseppe Penone: Writings 1968-2008 (Ikon Gallery, Museo d’Arte Moderna di Bologna), and Dinosaurs (a 5-book series for children (Matteo Bacchin and Marco Signore, Abbeville Press).
 She also works as a translator with Aperture, Artforum, the Museum of Modern Art and the National Geographic Society.
 Meg’s experience and contacts in the Italian art world provide our students with exceptional insight into the history of art, and special access to exclusive art collections.
 Meg is the Art History teacher in our Florence programs.

 Rebecca Strimaitis is an actor, director, and teaching artist based in New York City.
 She received her MFA from the American Repertory Theater at Harvard University and a BFA from The Boston Conservatory.
 She has performed on Broadway, Off-Broadway, regionally and internationally.
-During her graduate school residency at the world-renowned Moscow Art Theater, she performed in American Sojourns: Three Thornton Wilder Shorts while also developing an adaptation of Chekhov's The Seagull.
 Rebecca’s work adapting classic texts like The Seagull inspired her to co-found CRASH Theater company, an ensemble of NYC-based actors whose main focus is to reimagine the classics for a modern audience.
-Career highlights include Broadway's, The Visit in concert, Romeo and Juliet and Hamlet with Commonwealth Shakespeare Company, and originating the title role of The Light Princess at the A.R.T.
 Rebecca currently teaches theater throughout the tri-state area.
 She is a teaching artist and program advisor for Arts Connection, where she helps jump start theater programs in New York City public schools.
-She also teaches acting workshops for grades K-12, focusing on opening her students individual creativity through technical voice, movement and text work.
 Rebecca also teaches yoga and mindfulness in NYC public and private schools and in the corporate work setting.
-She has been featured in yogajournal.com and ties her yoga background into her theater classes by helping her students build focus and relieve tension in the voice and body.
-She has been a proud member of Actors Equity for over 10 years.
+She will be a chaperone in Florence in 2018.

 Amy Tomasso graduated from Stanford University in 2016 with a degree in urban studies and Italian.
 She credits the ingenuity of the Italian piazza for her academic interest in urban planning and public space.
 While at Stanford she spent five months in Rome studying public art in the Roman periphery.
 As an Italian tutor at Stanford, she shared her love of the Italian language and culture with her peers.
 Amy also works with younger students as an Outdoor Leader, facilitating wilderness backpacking trips and fostering a strong, environmentally-conscious community.
 In her free time, Amy adores writing, reading, and spending time in nature.
 Amy has been a chaperone and Italian teacher in our Florence program.